chetnashah/haskellwork/haskellFromFirstPrinciples.md

 ```

+### Type application in type signature

+`Parantheses` in type signature are important.
+e.g. if type is `f (g a)`, you cannot ignore the parantheses.

+`Type terms` in a type signature also associate to left, i.e. default application order is left first.
+e.g.
+`data MTT a b c d = MTT a b c d`
+We can write `MTT a b c d` as `((((MTT a) b) c) d)`
+The meaning of the brackets/parantheses is same as that for normal values:
+It means group together/ happens before/together.

 ### Monomorphism restriction

 If you forget to provide a type signature, sometimes this rule will fill the free type variables with specific types using "type defaulting" rules.
 The resulting type signature is always less polymorphic than you'd expect, so often this results in the compiler throwing type errors at you in situations where you expected it to infer a perfectly sane type for a polymorphic expression.